previousnext/future-drupal-functional-testing/slides.md

 ## BrowserTestBase

-* How it came to be.
+* How it came to be https://www.drupal.org/node/2232861
+* Try to port WebTestBase to Mink https://www.drupal.org/node/2274167#comment-8916585
 * Mink for browser + PHPUnit for asserts.

+Note:
+* Relied on decorator and backwards compatibility layer
+* Too many edge cases
+* New plan of attack, start fresh

 ---